loomnetwork/loom-sdk-documentation/docs/zh-CN/how-to-get-contracts-verified.md

 ## Purpose

-This guide walks you through the process of getting your smart contracts verified on the Loom block explorer.
+If your contract inherits from other contracts and uses `import` statements, you must flatten the source code into a single file before deploying and verifying it.
+This guide walks you through the process of flattening and getting your smart contract verified on the Loom block explorer.

 ## Prerequisites